lurisan/Blog/README.md

 Getting a chance to speak among eminent personalities

-- Preparing myself for the first time to come up as a speaker in an event
+- Preparing myself for the first time to come up as a speaker at an event
 - Topic: Cloud and Robotics
 - GDG meet 16th April 2022, 11:00 AM - 2:00 PM (IST)
 - I am speaking on "Clusters on a Mesh Network"